ssethx24/ssethx24-intern-repo-focusbear/OHS-Laptop-Ergonomics.md

 Using a laptop without an external monitor or keyboard often leads to poor posture — hunching over the screen, bending the neck forward, and keeping wrists at awkward angles.
 Over time, this can cause:
 - Neck and back strain
-- Wrist pain or repetitive strain injuries (RSIs)
+- Wrist pain or repetitive strain injuries.
-- Eye fatigue from poor screen placement
+- Eye fatigue from poor screen placement.
-- General discomfort and lack of focus
+- General discomfort and lack of focus.

 ---